Confluence PDF export alternative

-PDF exports feel simple because they are familiar.
-The trouble starts when the same content needs to be maintained, updated, shared, and trusted.
+PDF exports feel easy because they are familiar.
+They become painful when the same content needs to stay accurate, organised and trusted.

 They go stale

-Once a Confluence page changes, every exported PDF becomes a separate version that needs to be replaced, re-sent, or forgotten.
+When the Confluence page changes, every exported PDF becomes a separate version that needs to be replaced, re-sent or ignored.

 They weaken the source of truth